General CV

 Present

-• Focus: Product Development, Sustainability, and Business Strategy
+• Focus: Product Development, Product Sustainability, Wood Engineering, and Business Strategy.

 Universidad de los Andes